aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 With Amazon Cloudwatch, we have the ability to stack metrics on top of each other in a widget that contains a graph.
 This will be useful in our case where we are viewing the same metric type, over two resources.
 We'll do this in the steps below in addition to adding the metrics from the other region.

-Hint - see documentation for [Editing a Graph on a Cloudwatch Dashboard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/edit_graph_dashboard.html)
+Hint - see documentation for [Editing a Graph on a CloudWatch Dashboard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/edit_graph_dashboard.html)

 #### a.
 Edit the ALB widgets